27 min read

 Yes, I’m happy to stop what I’m doing at work and text you back quickly.
 Every time you text me.
 Which is several times during my shift…

-Of course I’m going to invite you to this thing that, if I’m being honest, I don’t want to invite you.
-I actually think you’re social anxiety is going to be through the roof and you won't really enjoy yourself.
-You're coming for the FOMO instead of what you truly want.
-And that means I’ll feel obligated to take care of you, and if i’m being honest I really needed this for myself because I’ve been stressed so I wanted to relax and have a good time but… I don’t want you to be upset or feel left out!
+Of course I’m going to invite you to this thing that, if I’m being honest, I don’t want to invite you to.
+I actually think your social anxiety is going to be through the roof and you won't really enjoy yourself.
+You're coming for the FOMO instead of considering what you truly want.
+I can sense that.
+And that means I’ll feel obligated to take care of you.
+And, if I’m being honest, I really needed this for myself because I’ve been stressed so I wanted to relax and have a good time but… I don’t want you to be upset or feel left out!
 I don't see an option for you to not take my "no" personally.
 So I’m going to invite you and just try my best to have a good time while being stressed about your stress.
 No big deal.
 It’s just one night.
 (4th time this month, and counting).

 Yes, I’m happy to automatically - without question - do all of these “little, inconsequential” things, because I care about you!
 These are small sacrifices to make to show you that I care.
 I don’t mind at all.